mattpodwysocki/blog_posts/mapbox-mcp-crewai.md

     role="Location Specialist",
     goal="Accurately geocode addresses and identify geographic coordinates", backstory="""You are an expert in geography and location services.
-    You can find precise coordinates for any address, landmark, or place name.""", tools=[geocode_tool],
+    You can find precise coordinates for any address, landmark, or place name.
+    Use the search_and_geocode_tool to convert addresses to coordinates.""", mcps=[mapbox_mcp],
     verbose=True
 )